United Nations Security Council: Uniting for Consensus

+Veto restraint proposals

+In April 2023, France called for the five permanent members to collectively suspend the use of the veto in cases of mass atrocities, echoing earlier proposals for veto restraint in situations involving genocide, crimes against humanity, and war crimes.
+The proposal has not been formally adopted by the other permanent members.

+Pact for the Future (2024)

+At the Summit of the Future in September 2024, world leaders adopted the Pact for the Future, which contained the most concrete commitment to Security Council reform since the 1960s.
+The Pact called for the Council to be made "more representative, inclusive, transparent, efficient, democratic and accountable" and affirmed that any enlargement should "redress the historic injustice against Africa" and other underrepresented regions.
+It empowered the co-chairs of the intergovernmental negotiations to draft a consolidated model for Council enlargement based on the various proposals put forward by member states, and called for agreement on categories of membership and on the future scope and limits of the veto.

-In 2025, at the 17th BRICS Summit in Rio de Janeiro, Brazil's outgoing BRICS president, President Luiz Inácio Lula da Silva, and India's prime minister Narendra Modi emphasized their shared ambition to secure permanent membership on the UNSC.
+In 2025, at the 17th BRICS summit in Rio de Janeiro, Brazil's outgoing BRICS president, President Luiz Inácio Lula da Silva, and India's prime minister Narendra Modi emphasized their shared ambition to secure permanent membership on the UNSC.
 Modi highlighted the need for reforming the UNSC to enhance its credibility and effectiveness by better representing the Global South, noting that many key economies remain excluded from decision-making.
 Both leaders affirmed that reforming the UNSC would be a priority for India during its upcoming BRICS presidency in 2026.